cloudfoundry-attic/ducati-release/glossary.md

   ([ref](http://man7.org/linux/man-pages/man7/namespaces.7.html))
 - `vxlan`: an implementation of an overlay network which encapsulates ethernet frames inside UDP packets the Linux kernel has vxlan support
+- `oci`: the Open Container Initiative, an evolving standard that Docker, Rocket, and Guardian are coding against
+- `cni`: the Container Network Interface

 ## tools
 - `ip`